MillionConcepts/pdr/docs/supported_datasets.md

   - SSN 2D spectral products with SPECTRAL_IMAGE_QUBE pointers (support planned)
   - SSN 2D spectral products with typos in their filenames (support not planned)
   - RSN UV visibility products (support planned)
-#### IUE
-  - A handful of the image products do not open because of a typo in their labels.
-The QUALITY_IMAGE object is written as QUALITY_QUALITY_IMAGE. (support planned)
 #### Juno
   - JADE Ion sensor housekeeping data prior to arrival at Jupiter (support not planned)
   - UVS (support planned)